intel-analytics/ipex-llm/docker/llm/README.md

 [Getting started with tutorials](#getting-started-with-tutorials)

-## Getting started with BigDL LLM on XPU
+## Docker user guide for BigDL LLM on XPU

 ## BigDL LLM Serving on CPU